mansoorbarri/pdfthing/README.md

 ## Contact 📬

 Have questions or just want to say hi?
-You can reach me on [Twitter](https://twitter.com/mansoorbarri) or email me at mansoorbarri@example.com.
+You can reach me on [Twitter](https://x.com/mansoorbarri).

 Thanks for checking out **pdfthing**!
 Enjoy your smoother PDF experience. 😎